urbandroid-team/dont-kill-my-app/_vendors/huawei.md

 * *Phone settings > Battery > Launch* and then set your app to “Manage manually” and make sure everything is turned on.

-On EMUI 4 there is no way out, sorry, but you can ask developers of your apps to implement the workaround described in <a href="#developer-solution-section">Developer section</a>
+On EMUI 4 there is no way out, sorry, but you can ask developers of your apps to implement the workaround described in <a href=\"#developer-solution-section\">Developer section</a>

-'
+"

 developer_solution: "